Keyboard shortcuts

 Cosets: Shifting the Domain

-Sometimes we need evaluation points outside $H$.
-Cosets provide them while preserving structure.
+But sometimes we need more than just extension.
+We need structured evaluation points outside $H$.
+Cosets provide exactly this.

 If $k \notin H$ is any nonzero field element, then: